 Here is a link to the National Fire Protection Association that offers more information on smoke alarms.
 And here is a video of a test that demonstrates the difference in response between ionization vs photoelectric alarms/detectors.

 This home has a low voltage system.
 These systems include things such as phone, communication, TV and entertainment, computer and networking, alarms and more.
 Inspection of a low voltage system is beyond the scope of a home inspection.
 Recommend communicating with the home owner to learn more about this system.

-For safety reasons, the Inspector recommends that receptacles located within 6 feet of a plumbing fixture or located on the exterior of the home to be provided with ground fault circuit interrupter (GFCI) protection in good working order to avoid potential electric shock or electrocution hazards.
+For safety reasons, the Inspector recommends that receptacles located within 6 feet of a plumbing fixture, in garages, in crawlspaces, in unfinished basements, in laundry/utility rooms/closest, and on the exterior of the home to be provided with ground fault circuit interrupter (GFCI) protection in good working order to avoid potential electric shock or electrocution hazards.

 This can be achieved relatively inexpensively by: